yoshizzle/developers-1/_guides/python-guide.md

 ## Creating Resources

 Through the LinodeClient you can create resources, with parameters matching the resource's POST endpoint.
-In the [API Reference](/reference/#ep-linodes) we see that to create a Linode, you need to provide a Serivce, a Datacenter, and optionally, a source.
+In the [API Reference](/reference/#ep-linodes) we see that to create a Linode, you need to provide a Service, a Datacenter, and optionally, a source.
 Here is an example of how one may do that:

 {% highlight python %}